Spies Claim Vladimir Putin ‘Behind’ Donald Trump Wiretapping Drama

 In a new twist, some now claim that a Russian fake news blog initially made the wiretapping accusation, reports the Sun.

-The wiretapping news was allegedly planted by Putin on a Russian fake news site, then picked up by Mr. Napolitano and Fox News, who reported it as the truth.
+The wiretapping news was allegedly planted by Putin on a Russian fake news site, then picked up by Mr Napolitano and Fox News, who reported it as the truth.
 The Trump administration then allegedly picked up the information and launched those attacks on Obama and spy agency GCHQ.

 Spies claim they have identified the Russian fake news site where the allegations were first made.